shruthisunnam7/CMOS_2/Read.md

 * When Vin = 0 → Vout = Vdd (Output is HIGH).
 The output is the logical inversion of the input.

+Let us give the naming convention of the CMOS

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/3e7256c3-2323-4279-92df-3b1b2bfcaafd" />